Vxtzq/annot-tool-GUI/README.md

 #### In file manager :

-Go into the repository and go into properties of the .Appimage file and tick "Allow Executing File As Program"
+Go into the repository and go into the properties of "annotdataGUI.Appimage" file and tick "Allow Executing File As Program"

 Then, simply click the .Appimage file, the app should open.